zendtech/php-zendserver-docker/README.md

 PHP-ZendServer
 ==============
 This is a cluster-enabled version of a Dockerized Zend Server 7.0 container.
-With Zend Server on Docker, your PHP applications will be up and running on a highly available PHP production environment which includes, amongst other features, a highly reliable PHP stack, application monitoring, troubleshooting, and the new and innovative new technology - Z-Ray.
+With Zend Server on Docker, you'll get your PHP applications up and running on a highly available PHP production environment which includes, amongst other features, a highly reliable PHP stack, application monitoring, troubleshooting, and the new and innovative new technology - Z-Ray.
 Z-Ray gives developers unprecedented visibility into their code by tracking and displaying in a toolbar live and detailed info on how the various elements constructing their page are performing.

 Usage
 -----